Fiber optics in curved space-times: Stationary Fibers

 \Cref{fig:fiber geometry} provides a graphical illustration of the transverse Frenet–Serret frame $(\t\unormal{^i}, \t\ubinormal{^i})$ and the Fermi–Walker-transported Bishop frame $(\t*\frameF{_1^i}, \t*\frameF{_2^i})$ for a coiled fiber.
 The latter frame can be used to erect spatial Fermi coordinates $(s, \t x{^1}, \t x{^2}) \equiv (s, \t x{^\alpha})$, see, e.g., Ref.~\cite[Appendix A]{2023PhRvR...5b3140M}.
 In these coordinates, the physical distance of a point $(s, \t x{^\alpha})$ from the baseline is given by $\ssqrt{\t{\delta\!}{_\alpha_\beta} \, \t x{^\alpha} \t x{^\beta}}$, so circles and cylinders around the baseline are accurately represented.
 Moreover, the series-expansion of the spatial metric around the baseline reads

-where all components of the spatial Riemann tensor $\t\riemann{_i_j_k_l}$ are evaluated on the baseline $\gamma$, see, e.g., Ref.~\cite[Sect.~5.2]{2023Mieling}.
+where all components of the spatial Riemann tensor $\t\riemann{_i_j_k_l}$ are evaluated on the baseline $\baseline$.
 The deviations from the canonical form of the metric arising here have the same structure as in the Lorentzian case \cite{1963JMP.....4..735M,1978PhRvD..17.1473N}.
 Similarly to the spatial metric $\t\metric{_i_j}$, the lapse can be expanded as a Taylor series in the form

 and analogous equations apply to the components $\t\shift{_i}$ of the shift. \footnote{One generally has $\t\lapse{_,_\alpha} \equiv \t\p{_\alpha} \lapse = \t{D\!}{_\alpha} \lapse$, but in the considered coordinates it also holds that $\t\lapse{_,_\alpha_\beta} \equiv \t\p{_\alpha}\t\p{_\beta} \lapse = \t{D\!}{_\alpha} \t{D\!}{_\beta} \lapse$ and $\t\shift{_\alpha_,_\beta} \equiv \t\p{_\beta} \t\shift{_\alpha} = \t{D\!}{_\beta} \t\shift{_\alpha}$.
-This is because (up to symmetry) the only non-trivial spatial Christoffel symbols along the baseline $\gamma$ are $\t\Gamma{_\alpha_s_s} = + \t\pnormal{_\alpha}$ and $\t\Gamma{_s_s_\alpha} = - \t\pnormal{_\alpha}$.} These series expansions provide a good approximation to $\t\Metric{_\mu_\nu}$ within the optical fiber whenever the characteristic length scales of the space-time geometry are significantly larger than the fiber’s diameter.
+This is because (up to symmetry) the only non-trivial spatial Christoffel symbols along the baseline $\baseline$ are $\t\Gamma{_\alpha_s_s} = + \t\pnormal{_\alpha}$ and $\t\Gamma{_s_s_\alpha} = - \t\pnormal{_\alpha}$.} These series expansions provide a good approximation to $\t\Metric{_\mu_\nu}$ within the optical fiber whenever the characteristic length scales of the space-time geometry are significantly larger than the fiber’s diameter.
 In practice, this is always satisfied.

-Due to the accurate representation of cylinders by Fermi coordinates, step-index fibers can now be described as in Euclidean space.
+Due to the accurate representation of cylinders by Fermi coordinates, step-index fibers can be described as in Euclidean space.
 In particular, for fibers with translation-invariant and circularly symmetric cross-sections, the fiber core corresponds to a disk in the $(\t x{^1}, \t x{^2})$-plane, and the additional layers (cladding, buffer, and jacket) form concentric annuli.